dansmyers/AI/2-A*_and_Backtracking/Notes/6-Satisfiability.md

 $$(x_1 \vee \lnot x_2) \wedge (\lnot x_1 \vee x_3) \wedge (\lnot x_2 \vee \lnot x_3) $$

-2-SAT-CNF version can be solved in polynomial time.
+2-SAT-CNF is "easy" in the sense that every instance of the problem can be solved in polynomial time.

 ### 3-CNF-SAT